dmbarbour/glas/docs/GlasObject.md

 Accessors support fine-grained structure sharing between globs.
 For example, we may define a common dictionary then use accessors to reference individual definitions.

 * *path select* - headers use same encoding of path bits as stem nodes (ttt = 100), followed by an offset to the target value.
 Represents the value reached by following the path into target.
-* *list drop* - header (0x08) followed by count (varnat + 1) then by offset to list-like value.
-Represents value reached by following path of count '1' bits.
+* *list drop* - header (0x08) followed by count (varnat + 1) then by offset to right-associative sequence of pairs.
+Returns value from dropping 'count' pairs from the sequence.
-* *list take* - header (0x09) followed by count (varnat + 1) then by immediate list-like value.
-Represents value after replacing the node immediately after count '1' bits with a leaf node (unit).
-In practice, mostly used to cache information about list length.
+* *list take* - header (0x09) followed by count (varnat + 1) then immediately by a right-associative sequence of pairs.
+Returns a list containing 'count' elements from the sequence and terminating in unit.
+Useful to cache information about list length.

 The 'path select' nodes include 'internal reference' (node 0x88 - select an empty path).
 All path select nodes use a reference to the target value, but an inline value can effectively be expressed via zero offset.

-The 'list-like' values for the two list accessors only require a contiguous right spine of given length.
-But these accessors will be much more efficient if applied to an indexed list (see *Lists* below).
+The 'list drop' and 'list take' operators won't check whether the list has a valid termination, but do require that lists are formed of pairs.

 ### Annotations